-- For Research Use Only.
-Not for use in diagnostic procedures. - Treat specimen samples as potentially biohazardous material.
-Follow Universal Precautions and wear protective gloves when handling contents of this kit and any patient samples. - Use the supplied reagents as an integral unit prior to the expiration date indicated on the package label. - Store assay reagents as indicated. - Do not use Coated Strips if pouch is punctured. - Hydrolyze each sample in a single well of a volume sufficient to provide enough hydrolyzed sample to test in duplicate. - Total DPD Base (4837) and Total DPD Acid (4834) are corrosive and poisonous and can cause severe burns.
+- 1. For Research Use Only.
+Not for use in diagnostic procedures. - 2.
+Treat specimen samples as potentially biohazardous material.
+Follow Universal Precautions and wear protective gloves when handling contents of this kit and any patient samples. - 3.
+Dispose of containers and unused contents in accordance with Federal, State and Local regulatory requirements. - 4.
+Use the supplied reagents as an integral unit prior to the expiration date indicated on the package label. - 5.
+Wear suitable protective clothing, gloves, and eye/face protection when handling contents of this kit. - 6.
+Store assay reagents as indicated. - 7.
+Do not use Coated Strips if pouch is punctured. - 8.
+Hydrolyze each sample in a single well of a volume sufficient to provide enough hydrolyzed sample to test in duplicate. - 9.
+Total DPD Base (4837) and Total DPD Acid (4834) are corrosive and poisonous and can cause severe burns.
 Do not ingest.
-Avoid contact with skin, eyes or clothing by wearing protective eyewear and cloth.
+Avoid contact with skin, eyes or clothing by wearing protective eyewear and clothing.
 If contact is made, wash with water.
-If ingested, call a physician. - The Stop Solution (4702) and Substrate Buffer (4705) are considered corrosive and can cause irritation upon contact.
+If ingested, call a physician. - 10.
+The Stop Solution (4702) and Substrate Buffer (4705) are considered corrosive and can cause irritation upon contact.
 Do not ingest.
 Avoid contact with skin, eyes or clothing.
 If contact is made, wash with water.
-If ingested, call a physician. - Sodium azide is used as a preservative.
+If ingested, call a physician. - 11.
+Sodium azide is used as a preservative.
 Incidental contact with or ingestion of buffers containing sodium azide may cause irritation to the skin, eyes, or mouth.
 Only use buffers for intended purposes and avoid contact with acids.
 Sodium azide may react with lead and copper plumbing to form highly explosive metal azides.
-Upon disposal, flush with a large volume of water to prevent azide build-up. - The MicroVue tDPD Kit standards and controls are in 10 mmol/L phosphoric acid.
+Upon disposal, flush with a large volume of water to prevent azide build-up. - 12.
+The MicroVue tDPD Kit standards and controls are in 10 mmol/L phosphoric acid.
 Avoid contact with skin, eyes, or clothing.
 Do not ingest.
 If contact is made, wash with water.
-If ingested, call a physician. - Use of multichannel pipettes or repeat pipettors is recommended to ensure the timely delivery of reagents. - For accurate measurement of samples, add samples and standards precisely.
+If ingested, call a physician. - 13.
+Use of multichannel pipettes or repeat pipettors is recommended to ensure the timely delivery of reagents. - 14.
+For accurate measurement of samples, add samples and standards precisely.
 Pipette carefully using only calibrated equipment.
 Use the same type of pipette for standards and samples.
-For example, do not use an 8-channel pipette for sample addition and a single pipette for standard addition. - Use the same pipette to add acid and base to the samples and calibrators because ratios will be proportional even if the actual volume calibration may be slightly inaccurate.
-Dilution plates are useful for making calibrators when using a multichannel pipette. - The tDPD standards, controls, and serum samples are light sensitive.
+For example, do not use an 8-channel pipette for sample addition and a single pipette for standard addition. - 15.
+Use the same pipette to add acid and base to the samples and calibrators because ratios will be proportional even if the actual volume calibration may be slightly inaccurate.
+Dilution plates are useful for making calibrators when using a multichannel pipette. - 17.
+The tDPD standards, controls, and serum samples are light sensitive.
 Avoid prolonged exposure to light, especially direct or indirect sunlight.
 Store reagents in the dark when not in use.
-Samples and reagents are not significantly affected by normal, artificial laboratory lighting when handled as directed in the Assay Procedure. - Do not allow microassay wells to dry once the assay has begun. - When adding or removing liquid from the microassay wells, do not scrape or touch the bottom of the wells. - A wash bottle or automated filling device should be used to wash the plate (ASSAY PROCEDURE, Step 18).
-For best results, do not use a multichannel pipette to wash the microassay plate. - Perform this assay with any validated washing method. - Testing should be performed in an area with adequate ventilation. - Dispose of containers and unused contents in accordance with Federal, State and Local regulatory requirements. - Wear suitable protective clothing, gloves, and eye/face protection when handling contents of this kit. - Wash hands thoroughly after handling. - For additional information on hazard symbols, safety, handling and disposal of the components within this kit, please refer to the Safety Data Sheet (SDS) located at quidel.com. - Special Note for Customers Using a PCR thermocycler and MicroVue tDPD:
+Samples and reagents are not significantly affected by normal, artificial laboratory lighting when handled as directed in the Assay Procedure.

+- 18. Do not allow microassay wells to dry once the assay has begun. - 19.
+When adding or removing liquid from the microassay wells, do not scrape or touch the bottom of the wells. - 20 A wash bottle or automated filling device should be used to wash the plate (ASSAY PROCEDURE, Step 18).
+For best results, do not use a multichannel pipette to wash the microassay plate. - 21.
+Perform this assay with any validated washing method. - 22.
+Special Note for Customers Using a PCR thermocycler and MicroVue tDPD: